Teagle Assessment Scholar Program

 For a list of current Teagle Assessment Scholars, click here.

-April 19, 2013 – We are currently at capacity in the Teagle Scholar Program and are not taking applications at this time.
+We are currently at capacity in the Teagle Scholar Program and are not taking applications at this time.
 We want to ensure that our current scholars have sufficient opportunities to participate in workshops or other Teagle Scholar activities, and we do not want to limit the support we can provide them.
 When we are able to offer more opportunities for scholars and/or the number of active scholars in the program declines, we will accept applications again.
-We do not anticipate being able to accept applications until fall 2013 at the earliest.
-We will update the Teagle Scholar webpages as new information is available.
+We do not anticipate being able to accept applications until fall of 2014 at the earliest.

 Questions about the Teagle Scholars or the program?